FreddeFrallan/Multilingual-CLIP/larger_mclip.md

 | [XLM-R Large Vit-B/16+](https://huggingface.co/M-CLIP/XLM-Roberta-Large-Vit-B-16Plus)| <b>95.0</b> | <b>93.0</b> | <b>93.6</b> | <b>93.1</b> | <b>94.0</b> | <b>93.1</b> | <b>94.4</b> | <b>89.0</b> | <b>90.0</b> | <b>93.0</b> | <b>84.2</b> |

 To our surprise, using M-CLIP with XLM-RoBerta Large outperforms the original English models for English.
 Exactly why this is the case reamins to be determined, and we plan to followup up with more extensive testing.

+The ViT-L/14 model is integrated into clip retrieval, you can test the retrieval capabilities of this multilingual encoder [there](https://rom1504.github.io/clip-retrieval/?useMclip=true&query=%E9%BB%84%E8%89%B2%E3%81%84%E7%8C%AB).
+This is a search over 5 billion of clip embeddings of laion5B dataset implemented with an efficient knn index.

 ## Training Data & Machine Translation
 English image captions were taken from the Vit-L filtered captions of the datasets: [CC3M+CC12M+SBU](https://github.com/salesforce/BLIP#pre-training-datasets-download), which are provided by the BLIP repository.